laravel-enso/documentation/docs/frontEnd/card.md

 - `default`, all content goes here

 ### CardRefresh.vue
-The component is refresh control for the card.
+The component is a refresh control for the card.

 Events:
 - `refresh`, when clicked; the event needs to be handled by the developer.

 ### CardRemove.vue
-The component is remove/close control for the card.
+The component is a remove/close control for the card.

 Events:
 - `remove`, when clicked; the event needs to be handled by the developer.